fpereiro/gotoB/tutorial/tutorial.md

 In this chapter we will review three concepts that will put you "on the other side" of this tutorial.
 If you understand these three pieces of the puzzle, it's a fair bet to say you'll be able to grasp the rest of the concepts in this tutorial quite easily.

 The concepts are three: *data*, *servers* and *user accounts*.
 From the perspective of applications, each of them creates the need for the following one.
 For example, without data, servers are not really necessary.
-Without servers, user accounts are almost useless.
+Without servers, user accounts are mostly useless.

 But indeed, data is the lifeblood of the digital world.
 As a result, data, servers and accounts are fundamental concepts to be understood.
 So here we go!